yergin/qt-cmake-vscode/README.md

 A word of warning
 -----------------

-Simply using this template does not automatically make your app compliant to Qt's LGPL requirements which you can read [here](https://www.qt.io/licensing/open-source-lgpl-obligations).
+Simply using this template does not automatically make your app compliant to Qt's LGPL requirements, which you can read about [here](https://www.qt.io/licensing/open-source-lgpl-obligations).

 Dev requirements
 ----------------